Spendiwise/spendiwise/README.md

 - Recursive transaction flag (for situations such as salary and monthly subscription) - default: closed
 - Logs feature can be added to group wallet.
 - Swipe left to show calendar.

-## Known Issues
-- User cannot access more than one group.